nextflow-io/nextflow/cloud/README.md

     - Downloads the Nextflow installer script
     - Pulls the Docker image specified by the `DOCKER_IMAGE` environment variable (multiple images by using a blank character separated list).
     - Launches the Nextflow daemon in background
+    - Tag the instance with a `master`/`worker` label

-* These scripts require a Linux Amazon image with the following tools installed:
+* It requires a Linux Amazon image with the following tools installed:
     - cloud-init
     - curl
     - docker
+    - java se 7 or 8

 NOTE: if you use an AMI other than Amazon Linux, change the user name `ec2-user` in the script `cloud-boot.sh` accordingly.

 Quickstart
 ------------